 The Trust was established April 11, 2008, to provide a pooled investment alternative for OPEB contributions made by political subdivisions of the Commonwealth of Virginia ("Commonwealth").
-The Trust is a qualified investment trust as defined in § 15.2-1544 of the Code of Virginia ("Code"), under Article 8.
+The Trust is a qualified investment trust as defined in § 15.2-1544 of the Code of Virginia, under Article 8.

 The Trust was created to provide an investment vehicle to pool participant contributions for OPEB and to invest such funds under the direction and daily supervision of professional fund managers.
-The investment earnings compound and the earnings are available to fund retiree OPEBs as they are earned by employees.
+The investment earnings compound and the earnings are available to fund retiree OPEB plans sponsored by the participants.
 The Trust is open to political subdivisions of the Commonwealth including local governments, school divisions, authorities, and other governmental entities that adopt ordinances or resolutions to become participants.
 Participants hold individual trust accounts within the investment portfolio.

 The Trust is comprised of two investment portfolios and operates under the Virginia Pooled OPEB Trust Fund Agreement ("Trust Agreement").
-The Virginia Pooled OPEB Trust Portfolio I ("Portfolio I") is the default portfolio and has an asset allocation constructed to achieve an expected rate of return of approximately 7.50%.
-The Virginia Pooled OPEB Trust Portfolio II ("Portfolio II") has an alternatively weighted asset allocation to achieve an expected rate of return of approximately 6.00%.
+The Virginia Pooled OPEB Trust Portfolio I ("Portfolio I") is the default portfolio and has an asset allocation constructed to achieve a long-term expected rate of return of approximately 7.50%.
+The Virginia Pooled OPEB Trust Portfolio II ("Portfolio II") has an alternatively weighted asset allocation to achieve a long-term expected rate of return of approximately 6.00%.
 Participants may invest in only one portfolio at a time.